 General Registration Terms

-Attributes: A course attribute indicates which degree requirements are fulfilled by taking the course (Example: A course attribute may fulfill a Core requirement, College requirement, major requirement, minor requirement, etc.)
+Attributes: A course attribute indicates which degree requirements are fulfilled by taking the course (for example, a Core requirement, a college requirement, a major requirement, a minor requirement, etc.).

-First-year students often take Core (or “Ways of Knowing”) courses and University Seminars in their first two semesters; those course attribute codes are WK (ie: WKFT represents "Way of Knowing - Theology 1: foundational) and University Seminar (often abbreviated “USEM”).
-All USEMs can fulfill two requirements.
-To find courses that fulfill these requirements, select the attribute you want to search from the “Any Core Requirements” dropdown menu in Advanced Search in classsearch.nd.edu.
-For more information, review Step Four on the How to use Path Class Search page.
+First-year students often take Core (or “Ways of Knowing”) courses.
+The Core attribute codes are WKxx.
+For example, WKFT is the attribute for "Way of Knowing Foundational Theology."
+To find courses that fulfill specific Core requirements, select the attribute you want to search for in the “Any Core Requirements” dropdown menu in Advanced Search in classsearch.nd.edu.
+For more information, review Step Four on the How to use PATH Class Search page.

 Banner: The University’s student information system used to maintain student records and track enrollment

-Classification: Your “Classification” is a status based on the number of semesters in attendance and number of credits earned; first year, sophomore, etc.
+Classification: Student status based on the number of semesters in attendance and number of credits earned (first year, sophomore, etc.).

 classsearch.nd.edu: Also known as PATH Class Search, this software is used to search for classes and build a plan for upcoming registration.